kanpov/Utopia/README.md

 # Code

-The code is written in Java 16 (AdoptOpenJDK 16).
+The code is mainly written in Kotlin 1.5.10, except for mixins, which are written in Java 16.
 I try to comment and document the code as much as I can to ensure readability.
 Any refactoring and cleanup suggestions are welcome!